riipandi/moonlight/README.md

 See the [license file](./LICENSE) for more information.

 [choosealicense]: https://choosealicense.com/licenses/mit/
-[contactmailto]: mailto:contact@feel.co.id
+[contactmailto]: mailto:aris@duck.com

 ---

 <sub>🤫 Psst!
-If you like our work you can support us via [GitHub sponsors](https://github.com/sponsors/feelantera).
+If you like my work you can support me via [GitHub sponsors](https://github.com/sponsors/riipandi).